A K-theoretic interpretation of real Deligne cohomology: Introduction

-For a complex manifold $X$, we therefore consider smooth maps $K(\sO_X^{\an})\to \sV$ in the sense above, for hypersheaves $\sV$ of complexes of real Banach spaces on $X_{\an}$.
-It turns out that the presheaf $K_{\Ban}(\sO_X^{\an})$ pro-representing the resulting functor is, up to hypersheafification, just the real Deligne complex
+for hypersheaves $\sV$ of complexes of real Banach spaces on $X$.
+It turns out that the presheaf $K_{\Ban}(\sO_X^{\an})$ pro-representing these smooth functions in the homotopy category is, up to hypersheafification, just the real Deligne complex

 regarded as a complex of Fr\'echet spaces.

 We then have

 and the natural morphisms $K(X) \to K_{\Ban}(\sO_X^{\an})$ induce a morphism $K(X) \to K_{\Ban}(X)$, which is just Beilinson's regulator.